kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 my_summary_op = tf.summary.merge_all()
 ```

-By default you will also have 3 more scalar summaries: one coming from the parallel reading queue, one from the internal FIFO queue of `tf.train.batch`, and another one from the Supervisor that counts the time taken for each global step.
+By default, you will also have 3 more scalar summaries: one coming from the TFRecord parallel reading queue, one from the internal FIFO queue of `tf.train.batch`, and another one from the Supervisor that counts the time taken for each global step.

 Before we start training the model, we realize there are multiple ops we have: a `train_op`, a `metrics_op`, and also a `global_step` variable which we need to run at each training step in order to get its current count.
 We can define a `train_step` function that takes in a session and runs all these ops together to save ourselves some trouble.
 Also, we can print some logging information about the training loss and time taken every step - all in one function.
 Note that this function is defined within the graph and not outside the graph.